Baining Zhang’s Homepage

 Loop-Erased Random Walks

 This topic was learned as a part of my SCIE 2500 Guided Study on Research II project.
-The reports which I have written can be found below.
+The reports and presentation can be found below.
+Note however that due to length limitations, they only provide glimpses of an introduction to LERWs.

 Progress Report